 Omnichannel support

 A key feature of a customer experience platform is providing omnichannel support.
-You can track all your customer conversations in one place instead of trying to keep tabs on separate channels.
+With this, you can track all your customer conversations in one place instead of trying to monitor separate channels.

 For example, you might have a call center handling inbound and outbound phone calls, active social accounts, SMS, and multiple email addresses.
 Customer interactions happen across these channels simultaneously, and it’s hard to track them separately.